Should you quit your job to start your own business?

 If you’re stuck in a cubicle doing a soul-sucking job that doesn’t fulfill you, the temptation is there.
 Just imagine…

-Instead than wasting two hours a day commuting amid of sea of grey, ghostly faces, you can wake up in the morning and go working on a tropical beach.
+Instead of wasting two hours a day commuting amid of sea of grey, ghostly faces, you can wake up in the morning and go work on a tropical beach.

-Instead than waiting for 5 o’clock to pack up your bag and go home on a slow day when you don’t have much to do, you could be meeting up for an afternoon coffee break with your girlfriends or spending time with your children.
+Instead of waiting for 5 o’clock to pack up your bag and go home on a slow day, you could be having afternoon tea with your girlfriends.

-Instead than doing meaningless paperwork that bores you to death, you could be working on a passion project that fires you up and excites you.
+Instead of doing meaningless paperwork that bores you to death, you could be working on a passion project that fires you up and excites you.

 Working for yourself is awesome.
 What’s not to like?